 Which, you know, maybe she had.

-Not ten minutes later, as Misaki was walking briskly down to the bath (thinking maybe it would clear her head well enough that she might be able to act civil again), she heard footsteps behind her and ran down any hallway she could find and through any doorway that wasn't making a sound.
-She finally found her self in some unknown shadowed corner, lost and cold and scared.
+Not ten minutes later, as Misaki walked briskly to the bath (thinking maybe it would clear her head well enough that she might be able to act civil again), she heard footsteps behind her and ran down any hallway she could find and through any doorway that wasn't making a sound.
+She finally found herself in some unknown shadowed corner, lost and cold and scared.

 "Okay," she said to herself after a while.
 "Okay.
 I think I'm good.
 I think I can start—"

 And that was when she heard the footsteps again and her rationality froze up.
 She was just about to forfeit running and just fight the damn thing when suddenly it embraced her.